dannyhope/uxbrighton/_posts/2021-04-13-UX-Watch-Party.md

 ---

+**UX Watch Party: a UX Brighton Show & Tell takeover!**

 Tuesday 13th April 2021, 7-9pm

-**The UX Brighton Show & Tell takeover!**

 Guest MC Fiona MacNeill will present a set of short films on the theme of UX using the BETA web application backyard.co.
 Between each video we’ll have breaks for discussion, challenges and more.